mehedi457/CityDataBox/README.md

 }
 ```

-### 5. Retrieve information about a country with the specified ISO 3166-1 alpha-3 code
+### 5. Retrieve a list of cities by a specified ISO 3166-1 alpha-3 code

 **Endpoint:** `/country/iso3/name`